On this page

 - The number of unique values of the

-has fewer intervals then the number ofbuckets
+granularityhas fewer intervals then the number ofbuckets. - The

-expression refers to an array or document, the values are arranged using the same ordering as in $sort
+If the groupBy expression refers to an array or document, the values are arranged using the same ordering as in $sort before determining the bucket boundaries.

-The even distribution of documents across buckets depends on the cardinality, or the number of unique values, of the groupBy
+The even distribution of documents across buckets depends on the cardinality, or the number of unique values, of the groupBy field.
+If the cardinality is not high enough, the $bucketAuto stage may not evenly distribute the results across buckets.

 Granularity

-parameter which ensures that the boundaries of all buckets adhere to a specified preferred number series .
-Using a preferred number series provides more control on where the bucket boundaries are set among the range of values in the groupBy
+The $bucketAuto accepts an optional granularity parameter which ensures that the boundaries of all buckets adhere to a specified preferred number series .
+Using a preferred number series provides more control on where the bucket boundaries are set among the range of values in the groupBy expression.
+They may also be used to help logarithmically and evenly set bucket boundaries when the range of the groupBy expression scales exponentially.

 Renard Series

-The Renard number series are sets of numbers derived by taking either the 5 th, 10 th, 20 th, 40 th, or 80 th root of 10, then including various powers of the root that equate to values between 1.0 to 10.0 (10.3 in the case of R80
+The Renard number series are sets of numbers derived by taking either the 5 th, 10 th, 20 th, 40 th, or 80 th root of 10, then including various powers of the root that equate to values between 1.0 to 10.0 (10.3 in the case of R80).

-to restrict bucket boundaries to values in the series.
-The values of the series are multiplied by a power of 10 when the groupBy
+Set granularity to R5, R10, R20, R40, or R80 to restrict bucket boundaries to values in the series.
+The values of the series are multiplied by a power of 10 when the groupBy values are outside of the 1.0 to 10.0 (10.3 for R80) range.

 Example

-series is based off of the fifth root of 10, which is 1.58, and includes various powers of this root (rounded) until 10 is reached.
-The R5
+The R5 series is based off of the fifth root of 10, which is 1.58, and includes various powers of this root (rounded) until 10 is reached.
+The R5 series is derived as follows:

 - 10 0/5 = 1